-The Centers for Medicare and Medicaid Services (CMS) require Medicare Advantage Organizations and Part D sponsors to ensure that general compliance and fraud, waste, and abuse training and education is communicated to their First Tier, Downstream, and Related Entities (FDRs) who are involved in the administration or delivery of Parts C and D benefits.
-Because of your contractual relationship with Medical Mutual, you are considered an FDR.
-Therefore, CMS requires that you, your employees, and any Downstream and Related Entity employees complete this training.
+The Centers for Medicare and Medicaid Services (CMS) requires Medicare Advantage Organizations and Part D sponsors to ensure that general compliance and fraud, waste, and abuse training and education is communicated to their First Tier, Downstream, and Related Entities (FDRs) who have involvement in the administration or delivery of Parts C and D benefits.
+Because of your contractual relationship with MEDICAL MUTUAL, you are considered an FDR; therefore CMS requires that you, your employees, your Downstream and Related Entity employees complete this training.